Johnny2136/100-days-of-code/log.md

 **Introduction to the Data Visualization with D3 Challenges**

- - [x] Add Document Elements with D3
- - [x] Select a Group of Elements with D3
- - [x] Work with Data in D3
- - [x] Work with Dynamic Data in D3
- - [x] Add Inline Styling to Elements
  - [x] Change Styles Based on Data
  - [x] Add Classes with D3
  - [x] Update the Height of an Element Dynamically
  - [x] Change the Presentation of a Bar Chart

 All code is in GitHub [FCC_Challenges/DataVisualizationWithD3.md](https://github.com/Johnny2136/FCC-Projects/edit/master/FCC_Challenges/DataVisualizationWithD3.md).